AdobeDocs/analytics-platform.en/help/use-cases/data-views/bi-extension-usecases.md

 ## Monthly trend

-In this use case, you want to display a table and simple line visualization that shows an monthly trend of occurrences for January 1, 2023 - January 1, 2024.
+In this use case, you want to display a table and simple line visualization that shows an monthly trend of occurrence (events) for 2023.

 +++ Customer Journey Analytics

+An example **[!UICONTROL Monthly Trend]** panel for the use case:

 ![Customer Journey Analytics Monthly Trend visualization](assets/cja_monthly_trend.png)